hkrdrm/rr-challenge/readme.md

 # Hacker Challenge - Multithreading Round-Robin
 ## reward $28 bonusly dollars

-Here's our the worker that processes our bandwidth stuff.
-It runs on multiple worker boxes and each box runs 25 thread, so if 5 worker boxes mutiplied by 25 threads gives us 125 threads.
+Here's the worker that processes our bandwidth stuff.
+It runs on multiple worker boxes and each box runs 25 threads per Shoryuken worker, so if we have 5 worker boxes mutiplied by 25 threads gives us 125 threads.

 ```ruby
 class BlastBandwidthWorker